aminography/PrimeDatePicker/README.md

 <br/>

-Stand Alone Views
+Stand-Alone Views
 -----------------
-In addition to use **`PrimeDatePicker`** as a date picker tool, it is possible to employ stand alone views in your project.
+In addition to use **`PrimeDatePicker`** as a date picker tool, it is possible to employ stand-alone views in your project.
 They are `PrimeMonthView` & `PrimeCalendarView` which can be used in layout `xml` files or instantiated programmatically.
 For example: